-It is perfectly normal to have a lot of questions when beginning an exercise program.
+It is perfectly normal to have many questions when beginning an exercise program.
 What is the best activity to participate in?
 How do I get the most out of exercising?
 How long should I exercise?
-Often, the hardest part of getting into shape is taking the first step.
+Often, the most challenging part of getting into shape is taking the first step.
 Here are some simple steps to help you begin your journey.

 Physical activity is defined as any form of exercise or movement.
 Physical activity may include a planned activity such as walking, running, playing basketball, or other sports.
-Physical activity may also include other daily activities such as household chores, yard work, waling your dog, etc. It is recommended that adults get at least 30 minutes and children get at least 60 minutes of moderate physical activity most days of the week.
+Physical activity may consist of other daily activities such as household chores, yard work, and walking your dog.
+It is recommended that adults get at least 30 minutes and children get at least 60 minutes of moderate physical activity most days of the week.
 Moderate physical activity is any activity that requires about as much energy as walking two miles in 30 minutes.

 - Reduces the risk of heart disease by improving blood circulation throughout the body.